tenzir/tenzir/rfc/002-fault-tolerance/README.md

 ![Single Deployment](single-deployment-dark.png#gh-dark-mode-only)

 No fault tolerance mechanism can work around an entire system failure.
-The only requirement is that VAST crashes safely, without corrupting its existing state.
+The only requirement is that Tenzir crashes safely, without corrupting its existing state.
 The resilient read/write path and metastore achieve this goal.

 #### Scenario: Distributed Filesystem